<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 An information system is typically made up of five components: hardware, software, database, network, and people; however they may differ in how they are used within an organization.

-• Hardware: It consists of an input/output device, processor, operating system and media devices
+• Hardware: It consists of an input/output devices, computer system, processor, computer hardware, operating system and media devices

 • Software: It consists of various computer programs and procedures